chuhlomin/countdown/README.md

 If `-max` flag is not provided, the app will generate all frames until the end of the countdown.

 If `-ca` flag is provided, `-cy` flag will be ignored.

+`-t` is an alternative to `-from` flag.
+If both are provided, latter will be used.

 Example: